 What is Over Amping?

 To over amp, also known as over amping, is a term used on the streets to refer to when someone overdoses on speed (methamphetamine) or cocaine.
-It is also used to refer to any adverse effects of using these substances, even if it is not a true overdose.
-For instance, if someone has a “bad high” they may later say they “overamped”.
+It is also used to refer to any adverse effects of using these substances, even if it is not an actual overdose.
+For instance, if someone has a “bad high,” they may later say they “overamped”.